Zeioth/vim-typedoc/README.md

 # vim-typedoc
-Out of the box, this plugin automatically creates typedoc.json and regenerates your typedoc documentation as you code.
+Out of the box, this plugin automatically regenerates your typedoc documentation as you code.

 ## Dependencies